-To help you decide if you want to be a research participant in a study, the National Statement on Ethical Conduct in Human Research (2007) requires that you be given information about the study before you agree to take part.
+To help you decide if you want to be a research participant in a study, the National Statement on Ethical Conduct in Human Research (2007 incorporating all updates) requires that you be given information about the study before you agree to take part.
 This is known as informed consent.

 Research participants must be told:

 - information about an unproven drug or device if involved in the study

 - the purpose of the research

 - what will happen in the study and which parts of the study are experimental

 - possible risks or discomforts